eeintech/guide/docs/l_constraint.md

 ## The PCB manufacturing capabilities

-Have you checked that the PCB vendor can drill and plate this via size you intended to use?
+- Have you checked that the PCB vendor can drill and plate this via size you intended to use?
-Have you checked what is the minimum supported trace width?
+- Have you checked what is the minimum supported trace width?
-Have you checked that they can manufacture the stackup you've setup?
+- Have you checked that they can manufacture the stackup you picked?

 Those are all the common questions you should ask yourself while setting up your board constraints: if they can't make it then you can't use it, as simple as that.

+Therefore, head over to the PCB vendor's website, find their specs and import them into your board.
+If you can't find the information, do not assume and contact them to be certain.

 ## The signal integrity

 Last but not least, do not forget those "high" circuits [we've already placed](../l_place/#the-high-circuits).
 They need special consideration, and special consideration you should give them.

+Here's a non-exhaustive, example list of items to constraint:

+- trace resistance and thermals
+- trace width matches target signal impedance
+- differential pair intra and inter-spacing
+- signal length and matching between clock and data
+- component and signal clearance and isolation with other traces
+- return path (ground return)

+You should check what is required for your circuit to function properly and build your own list.
+Then, with constraints in place, the layout person won't be able to deviate from the specified values during routing without getting DRC errors and warnings.